 3. Not understanding the customer

 We spend a lot of time helping our start-ups to better understand their customers’ wants and needs.
-Because, quite simply, once you understand what main problems your idea will solve, or what benefits your product will deliver, you’re in a much better place to persuade customers to buy your product and get potential investors excited.
+Because, simply, once you understand what key problems your idea will solve, or what benefits your product will deliver, you’re in a much better place to persuade customers to buy your product and get potential investors excited.

 4. Being complacent about the competition

 “We don’t have any competition, our product is the first of its kind”, said nearly every innovative start-up ever.
 Please don’t be one of these start-ups.
 You always have a competitor.
 Now, this competitor may not be offering the same solution as you, but if you are truly solving a real problem (which should almost definitely be the case if you are to be successful), then there’s already a way people handle that problem.
 This is your indirect competitor.
 A customer’s decision to ignore the problem is your competitor as well—because if they’re ignoring it now, what’s going to make them change their mind and use your product?

 5. Failing at start-up marketing